Finite choice, convex choice and finding roots: Separation results for finite and convex choice

-We now have the tools available to completely characterize the valid reductions between $\C_{\{0, \ldots, n\}}$, $\xc{m}$, $\ic{\leq i}$ and $\ic{=j}$.
-Figure \ref{figure:reducibilities} provides an overview -- the absence of an arrow (up to transitivity) indicates a proof of irreducibility.
 Besides an application of the general techniques of the preceding section, more specialized proof methods are employed, some with a rather combinatorial character, others based on the properties of simplices.
 We also exhibit a technique suitable to transfer results from the compact case to the locally compact case.

-\begin{observation} $\ic{=n}$ is a fractal. $\xc{n}$ and $\ic{\leq n}$ are even closed fractals. \begin{proof} The fractal property follows from the usual argument: Any finite prefix of a closed subset admits a continuation resulting in a subset homeomorphic to the whole space.
-To see that $\ic{\leq n}$ is closed, note that the input space for $\ic{\leq n}$ consists of all subtrees of the full binary tree with $n$ vertices per level (excluding the first few), a property clearly preserved under limits. $\xc{n}$ being a closed fractal follows from the intersection of convex sets being convex. \end{proof} \end{observation}